-- Clear and detailed information of how the vulnerability has been discovered.
-The objective is to be able to reproduce it.
+- clear and detailed information on how the vulnerability was discovered.
+The aim is to be able to reproduce it.

-- Timeline or some information about the moment the vulnerability was discovered.
+- timeline or temporal information on when the vulnerability was discovered;

-Once the notification is received, INCIBE-CERT will confirm receipt and begin communication with the interested party.
-In order to perform the management, INCIBE-CERT has a team that operates continuously in 24x7 format (24 hours, 7 days a week) and has enough procedures to communicate the vulnerabilities through email or telephone.
+Once the notification has been received, INCIBE-CERT will confirm its receipt and start communicating with the interested party.
+To this end, INCIBE-CERT has a team that operates continuously on a 24x7 (24 hours a day, 7 days a week) basis and has sufficient procedures in place to report vulnerabilities by e-mail or telephone.

-If the vulnerability involves a Critical Infrastructure Operator, INCIBE-CERT also has different contact points – based on its agreements with operators– to facilitate communication and ensure that the notification has been correctly received.
-In addition, its specialized technical team offers support to mitigate and resolve the vulnerability as soon as possible.
+If the vulnerability involves a critical infrastructure operator, INCIBE-CERT also has a number of different contact points –by virtue of its signed agreements with the operators– to facilitate communication and ensure that the notification has been correctly received.
+In addition, its specialised technical team offers support to mitigate and resolve the vulnerability as soon as possible.

-INCIBE-CERT sincerely thanks and appreciates the work of the vulnerability reporter, but does not have the capacity to economically reward its work.
+INCIBE-CERT sincerely appreciates and values the work of vulnerability reporters, but does not have the capacity to financially reward their work.

 However, INCIBE is authorised, in its role as CNA, to publish the corresponding notice in the section of CNA.